-The A/D converter can be set up to convert a sequence of channels as defined in the SYSCTRL register (see Table V).
-Always write 0 to both Bits 0 and 1 of the SYSCTRL register.
-The default channel select mode after RESET is to convert channels V and W only.
+The A/D converter can be set up to convert a sequence of channels as defined in the SYSCTRL register (see Table VI).
+The default channel select mode after $\overline{\text{RESET}}$ is to convert channels V and W only.
 This is two-/three-phase mode.
-Three-/three-phase mode converts channels U, V, W and/or AUX.
-Three-/three-phase mode is achieved by writing a 1 to Bit 3 of the SYSCTRL register.
+Three-/three-phase mode converts channels U, V, W, and/or AUX.
+Three-/threephase mode is selected by writing a 1 to Bit 3 of the SYSCTRL register.
 After the conversion process is complete, the channels can be read in any order.